 Cycling training is about getting small advantages over your opponent.
-Being just one percent better than him means that you will be the favourite and he will be the underdog.
+Being just one per cent better than him means that you will be the favourite, and he will be the underdog.

-If you have a one percent higher anaerobic threshold than your opponent, you will very likely beat him time after time in events where a high anaerobic threshold is essential.
+If you have a one per cent higher anaerobic threshold than your opponent, you will very likely beat him time after time in events where a high anaerobic threshold is essential.

 More training is needed to make progress

 When you have trained seriously for a couple of years, you will experience that more training is needed before you get significant improvements.
-At this time that many riders get the feeling of a training vacuum.
+At this time, many riders get the feeling of a training vacuum.
 They train more than they have ever done before, but their form does not change at all.

-Often he does not realize that the problem is a training vacuum, because he has optimized his cycling performance through proper training, eating and resting.
+Often he does not realize that the problem is a training vacuum because he has optimized his cycling performance through proper training, eating and resting.

-Instead he victimizes his coach, club or material because his performance has reached a plateau.
+Instead, he victimizes his coach, club or material because his performance has reached a plateau.

 Evaluate your current training principles

 Experiencing a training vacuum is very frustrating but is worth remembering that this is a natural process.
-Remember when you started to train on your bike.
-Any training distance you rode, you became better.
+Remember when you started to train on your bike: Any training distance you rode, you became better.
 Any interval type you chose, you became better.
 Any post-recovery technique you chose, you became better.
 Any food you ate, you became better.

 Do you eat, train and rest properly?

 Answer this question and give yourself a score from 1-10 on each of these disciplines.
-If you have a total score of less than 30 points, you now know where your progress is hidden.
+If you have a total score of fewer than 30 points, you now know where your progress is hidden.

 Question to the readers: Can you recognize the rider I describe?
-Have you ever had similar problems and what did you do?
+Have you ever had similar problems, and what did you do?
 Post your answers here!